 For tractability, the function D is assumed twice continuously differentiable as in Chenavaz (2011, 2012).
 The demand decreases (stricly) with price and increases (weakly) with reference price.
 Moreover, demand decreases (weakly) with price even more with a higher reference price.
+This assumption of submodularity means that it is more difficult to increase demand by lowering the selling price when the reference price is high than when it is low.
 Assumptions of strict and weak impacts are made for technical convenience without loss of generality.
 Where there is no confusion, I omit now the function parameters to simplify the presentation.
 Formally the conditions write